 You may refer to the SGA Framework for more information.

 Yes, you can!
 If your school has carried out environmental initiatives with the community in the last 1 year and intend to continue running it, please share it with us!
 It does not need to be a completely new activity, although it would be nice to see how creative your ideas can be for this year.

-In light of the covid situation last year, the assessment period for 2021 is will be extended up to include activities from September 2019 to July 2021.
+In light of the covid situation last year, the assessment period for 2021 is will be extended up to include activities from April 2022 to September 2022.
 Schools’ submission of answers and projects should have taken place within this time frame.

 Teachers can pick a few key individuals from the green/environment club to take charge of the project.
 Alternatively, a whole class could also represent the school with their outreach project.